 Accessing AEM through the NIMAC

-The National Instructional Materials Accessibility Standard (NIMAS) was established under the Individuals with Disabilities Education Act (IDEA) to facilitate access to educational materials by students with print disabilities.
+The NIMAS was established under IDEA to facilitate access to educational materials by students with print disabilities.
 Electronic files of books created using the NIMAS can be easily converted into audio, braille, digital text, and large print.
-The National Instructional Materials Access Center (NIMAC) is a repository for publisher source files of textbooks and related core printed materials created according to the NIMAS technical specification.
+The NIMAC is a repository for publisher source files of textbooks and related core printed materials created according to the NIMAS technical specification.
 Oklahoma coordinates with the NIMAC to provide specialized formats to qualifying students in a timely manner.

-Access to materials created from NIMAS files is limited to individuals with a print disability who are on an Individualized Education Program (IEP), meaning the student has undergone an evaluation and is, or will be, receiving special education services under IDEA.
-Local Educational Agencies (LEAs) are responsible for obtaining textbooks and other educational materials on behalf of qualified students.
-However, LEAs do not obtain the materials directly from the NIMAC, but instead get them from Authorized Users (AU) of the NIMAC and Accessible Media Producers (AMPs), who have converted the files into specialized formats of audio, braille, digital text and large print.
+Access to materials created from NIMAS files is limited to individuals with a print disability who are on an IEP.
+LEAs are responsible for obtaining textbooks and other educational materials on behalf of qualified students.
+LEAs do not obtain the materials directly from the NIMAC.
+Instead they get them from Authorized Users (AU) of the NIMAC and Accessible Media Producers (AMPs), who have converted the files into specialized formats of audio, braille, digital text and large print.
 Bookshare and Liberty Braille are AMPs which regularly convert materials for students in Oklahoma public schools.
 Eligibility for services may vary depending on the source of materials.

 Ensuring Publishers Submit NIMAS Files

 For students with a print disability to be able to take advantage of the accessibility features enabled through the NIMAS format, those files must be available in the NIMAC repository.
-Unfortunately, the law does not require publishers to submit such files, unless they have agreed to do so in the purchasing contract.
-The Oklahoma State Department of Education (OSDE) includes this requirement for materials approved by the Oklahoma State Textbook Committee; however, if an LEA purchases any materials that are not on the state approved textbook adoption list, then the LEA should include the requirement to submit NIMAS files in their purchase orders.
+Unfortunately, the law does not require publishers to submit such files, unless the publisher has agreed to do so in the purchasing contract.
+OSDE includes this requirement for materials approved by the Oklahoma State Textbook Committee; however, if an LEA purchases any materials that are not on the state approved textbook adoption list, then the LEA should include the requirement to submit NIMAS files in their purchase orders.

 Recommended Contract or Purchase Order Language